GSA/digitalgov.gov/content/posts/2014-02-26-double-digit-crowdsourcing-competitions-launch-in-february.md

 ---
+url: /2014/02/26/double-digit-crowdsourcing-competitions-launch-in-february/
 date: 2014-02-26 1:25:05 -0400
-title: 'Double Digit Crowdsourcing Competitions Launch in February'
+title: Double Digit Crowdsourcing Competitions Launch in February
 summary: 'This is a phenomenal month for federal challenge and prize competitions with 12 new programs&nbsp;launched in February.
 The challenge.gov platform usually averages four to six new challenges a month, so we&amp;#8217;re excited to see the year start off with a big push to engage citizens in creative problem'
-authors: [tmarcoullier]
+authors:
+  - tmarcoullier
 categories:
   - Challenges
   - Code
-  - 'crowdsourcing-citizen-science'
+  - 'Crowdsourcing &amp; Citizen Science'
 tag:
   - crowdsourcing
   - Department of Commerce